jagdeep-singh/ng-essentials/README.md

 # ng-essentials
-ready to use essential all type of components for an web application.
+Ready to use essential all type of components for an web application.